lscuquejo/Questions-And-Answers/README.md

 8: What arguments should Constructors accept ?

-A: All Arguments you think it should use when you call the function.
+A: All Arguments that you think it should use when you call the function.

 9: What are the Interfaces?

 A: Interfaces are a "model" or a "ruler" for all the classes that implements it.
-FYI interfaces cant have any "working" code inside.
+PS interfaces cant have any "working" code inside.

 Example here "https://github.com/lscuquejo/mystuff/tree/master/PHP-Interface-example".

 10: What are the abstract Classes?

 A: Abstract Classes are a "model" or a "ruler" for all the classes that implements it.
-FYI An abstract class can provide some functionality and leave the rest for derived class.
+PS An abstract class can provide some functionality and leave the rest for derived class.

 11: What is the key difference between Abstract Classes/Methods and Interfaces.